Text formatting

 Introduction

 Input fields in Discover, such as question text and list items, support text formatting.
+Larger fields like question text display formatting options when you click into the field.

 A pencil icon on a list item text field is highlighted.